 The real factor you must take into consideration is Google penalties due to links or malware.
-It may happen that your website is hosted on a shared server with a website is considered as ‘spammy’ and your website can be negatively compact during this case.
-However, we are perpetually working for prevention of such occurrences on our servers.
+It may happen that your website is hosted on a shared server with a website that is considered ‘spammy’ and your website can be negatively compact during this case.
+However, we are perpetually working for prevent of such occurrences on our servers.

 Penguin update by Google improved their search ranking formula and takes into consideration websites participating in a very link network.

 You can always look up search and see who is sharing your hosting IP address.
 There are several free tools to do a reverse IP lookup on the web.

 You can add your website to Google Webmaster Tools and enable the email alerts to be sure that you’ll get a notification from Google Webmaster Tools if they send you a warning.

 If you discover an issue on the website or are notified by Google in Google Webmaster Tools you can do the following steps:

 - Contact your hosting supplier and ask to produce you with another IP.

 - Submit a Reconsideration (Re-examination) Request in Google Webmaster Tools.

 There is an exception to the rule; however, in general, it’s not a requirement to have a dedicated IP address for up SEO.
 Always check your website with Google Webmaster Tools and monitor your co-hosted sites in order to protect your website and pay attention to the security and optimization of your own website.

 There are a lot of several alternative SEO-related things you ought to specialize in before considering a dedicated IP address.
 For instance, you’ll check Google’s Webmaster tips for a lot of data.